Some easy short trips

 In addition, there are some easy hikes you can do on your own in the area such as a marked nature trail or a climb up to a mountain temple.
 Just a short distance past Nest you’ll see the nature trail indicated on the left side of the road.
 It winds its way down a wooded valley to the Chiang Dao caves taking between 1.30 and 2 hours depending on your walking speed.
 Note in the rainy season this can get a bit overgrown and it may be worth asking your guesthouse if they have a machete you can borrow.

-Past the nature trail you’ll arrive at the headquarters of a wildlife sanctuary, from where steps lead up the mountains to a small temple/shrine called Tham Pla Pong.
-It’s 510 steps to the top, so not only will the view at the top take your breath away, the climb up will too.
-There are lovely views over limestone cliffs and lush vegetation, with more good birding opportunities too.
-At the shrine is the tomb of Luang Pho Sim, the temple's founder and one of Thailand's most celebrated monks.
-(The sanctuary headquarters below is a bit of a non-event and is crying out for a decent visitor centre.)
+Just past the nature trail you’ll arrive at the Wildlife Sanctuary buildings from where steps lead up the mountains to a small temple/shrine called Tham Pla Pong.
+There are over five-hundred steps to the top so not only will the view at the top take your breath away the climb up will too.
+Expect lovely views over limestone cliffs and lush vegetation with more good birding opportunities, especially in the early mornings or late afternoons.
+At the shrine is the tomb of Luang Pho Sim, the temple's founder and one of Thailand's most celebrated monks (The Wildlife Sanctuary Headquarters below is a bit of a non-event though and is crying out for a decent visitor’s centre.)